 A NOTE FROM THE MANAGER

-The Port Bougainville Trail extension lengthens your walk by one or two miles on the loop trail.
-Use of this trail no longer requires a backcountry permit, but visitors must stay on the designated path.
+The Port Bougainville Trail consists of a two-mile loop trail which has a half-loop option.
 Additional backcountry trails in the northern section of the park may be explored simply by completing a backcountry permit at the John Pennekamp Coral Reef State Park Ranger Station.